balloob/JMapViewer/readme.md

 Original JMapViewer can be found here: http://wiki.openstreetmap.org/wiki/JMapViewer

-Useful for systems that do not
+Useful for systems that are not connected to the internet.

 This code is licensed under GPL.

 ## How to use
 You can use the jMapViewer as you would normally do.
-The difference with the original is the addition of the class OfflineOsmTileSource.
+The difference with the original code base is the addition of the class OfflineOsmTileSource in the package org.openstreetmap.gui.jmapviewer.tilesources.

-It requires 3 arguments: the directory where your files are stored, the minimum zoom level that you have stored and the maximum zoom level.
+It requires 3 arguments: the directory where your files are stored, the minimum zoom level that you have stored and the maximum zoom level that you have stored.

 Use it like this in Java: